vicharak-in/shrike_fpga/Docs/verilog_style_guide.md

 ## Output Enable

 The GPIO core of renesas forge fpga requires a select signal for the io mux to select any pin as input or output.
-That is every output requires a output enable associated with it and this oe pin should be assigned to 1 whenever we wish to use that pin as output in case of that pin is not bidirectional and will always be one then enable can be permanently assigned as well.
+That is every output requires a output enable associated with it and this oe pin should be assigned to 1 whenever we wish to use that pin as output in cases where that pin is not bidirectional and will always be one then enable can be permanently assigned as well.

 ![alt text](./images/output.png)